Ownership & Structure

 Daivata (Tony Alves) worked in the oxen training program at the ISKCON farm in West Virginia from 1981 - 1991.
 He fell in love with Saranagati Village and came out of retirement in 2014 to work with the oxen of Ahimsa Goshala.
 He now spends 6 months of the year in Saranagati Village and 6 months in India.
 His wife Visvadika (Joanne Alves) also divides her time between India and Saranagati Village.
 She is a member of People for Animals International and a co-founder of the Nandishala Project in West Bengal.
 She has a background in homeopathic medicine and was formerly the chief health care provider for a herd of 346 cows at the ISKCON Mayapur Goshala.

-Our on call volunteers who help with cleaning, feeding and general care are Ramanath, Vicaru, Brihat Mridanga, Jennifer and Triloka Mohini.
+Our on call volunteers who help with cleaning, feeding and general care are Ramanath, Laura, Vicaru, Rameshvara & family, Brihat Mridanga and Jennifer.
 Our fundraising coordinators for the Janmastami celbrations are Pravin and Meenasha Mysuria.